alxrtega/AlexOrtegaWorks/README.md

 Steps to run project:
 1. Clone this repository.
-2. Navigate to the `./alex_ortega` folder.
+2. In your terminal, navigate to the `/alex_ortega` folder.
 3. Inside the `alex_ortega` folder, run `npm install` to compile the source code for the project.
 4. Once the project compiles, in the same folder run `npm run serve` to run the project locally.
-5. If the command from step 5 is successful, two links will be seen.
+5. If the command from step 4 is successful, two links will be seen.
 Local and Network IPs will be provided.

 ## Project setup
 ### Compiles project